GaborFicsor/steezy-spatula/README.md

       * in **SETTINGS.py**: ```DEBUG = 'DEVELOPMENT' in os.environ```
       * this way Debug mode will only be active during development

- * If we want to see what changes will be applied to our model before migrating we can type the following in the termina:
+ * If we want to see what changes will be applied to our model before migrating we can type the following in the terminal:
     * ```python3 manage.py makemigrations --dry-run```
        * This will perform a 'dry run' of the migrations that would be generated by ```python3 manage.py makemigrations``` command without actually modifying the database schema
        * This allows us to preview the migrations before actually applying them and we can make sure not to cause any unintended changes